-GAITHERSBURG, Md., Jan.
-17, 2017 – Panacea Pharmaceuticals, a clinical stage biopharmaceutical company developing novel biologically targeted cancer therapies and diagnostics for unmet medical needs, announced today that the first patient has been enrolled and dosed in the open-label, parallel designed, multi-center Phase I clinical trial of PAN-301-1 for the treatment of persistent prostate cancer to assess safety and immunogenicity.
-Clinical sites for the PAN-301-1 trial are located in Alabama, California, Nebraska and South Carolina and the trial is managed by Accelovance, Inc. HAAH, human aspartyl (asparaginyl) β-hydroxylase (HAAH) or aspartate β-hydroxylase (ASPH), is an enzyme that is normally expressed in fetal development, where it plays a role in cell growth, movement and cell-cell interaction in tissues during formation.
+GAITHERSBURG, Md., January 31, 2018 – Panacea Pharmaceuticals, a clinical stage biopharmaceutical company developing novel biologically-targeted cancer therapies and diagnostics for unmet medical needs, announced today the completion of patient enrollment in an open-label, parallel-designed, multi-center Phase 1 clinical trial of PAN-301-1 for the treatment of persistent prostate cancer to assess safety and immunogenicity.

+About PAN-301-1 - PAN-301-1 is a de novo-engineered vaccine candidate that functions as an immune stimulating nanoparticle with hundreds of copies of an HAAH fragment on the surface of the nanoparticle.
+HAAH is an enzyme that is normally expressed in fetal development, where it plays a role in cell growth, movement and cell-cell interaction in tissues during formation.
 At the time of birth, the gene is silenced.
-However, in adults, expression of HAAH is uniquely associated with cancer and is related to cancer cell growth, cell motility and invasiveness.
-In cancer cells, HAAH is only expressed on the surface of the cells and has been detected in more than 20 different types of cancer.
-HAAH expression levels are inversely correlated with disease prognosis.
+Expression of HAAH is uniquely upregulated in cancer and is related to cancer cell growth, cell motility and invasiveness.
+HAAH is only expressed on the surface of cancer cells and has been detected in more than 20 different types of cancer.
+HAAH expression level is inversely correlated with disease prognosis.
 When normal cells are transfected with the HAAH gene, they behave like cancer cells and when HAAH is inhibited in cancer cells, they behave like normal cells.

 Any forward-looking statement made by us in this release speaks only as of the date on which it is made.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.
 We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by law.